bansal19/designer-interview/README.md

      - Generate a new wallet
      - Import/Regenerate an existing wallet
    - Implement a back button to return to the main screen from both secondary screens
+   - Note: This is the main focus of the evaluation - we're looking at your ability to implement a working frontend that integrates with the existing backend

 ### Stretch Goals